rajesh3815/wdp-main-projesct/README.md

   -To run this application on your local machine run these two commands in the terminal.

-  first, check the right directory of your project in which you are going to run commands i->npm install ii->npm run start
+ - first, check the right directory of your project in which you are going to run commands
+ - i->npm install
+ -ii->npm run start

   🚴DEPLOYMENT LINK-https://rajesh3815.github.io/wdp-main-projesct/